 While you may not be able to change your daily commitments, you can make small changes that add up to extra time and healthier habits.
 Start by incorporating some of the “health hacks” below into your routine.

 Replace junk food and overly processed items with healthier choices.
 Buy whole grain breads instead of white, and all-natural energy bars that have nuts and fruit instead of cookies or candy bars.
-“Skip packaged lunch meat that contains preservatives and buy sliced meat at the deli counter,” suggests Shirin Alonzo, MD, an internal medicine physician and pediatrician at Scripps Coastal Medical Center Escondido.
+“Skip packaged lunch meat that contains preservatives and buy sliced meat at the deli counter,” suggests Shirin Alonzo, MD, an internal medicine physician and pediatrician at Scripps Coastal Medical Center San Marcos.
 “Keep a rotisserie chicken in the fridge for easy dinners.”

 If you take a lunch break at work, going before or after the crowd may help you avoid the stress of noontime crowds.
 Plus, your workplace may be quieter at peak lunch periods, so you can focus on what you need to do.